nahimilega/RooUnfoldGSOC/README.md

 For the detailed report kindly refer [here](docs/GSoC_RooUnfold.pdf)

 ### Disclamer

-This is my first time trying out C++ development, so some of the naming conventions miight not be a standard approach. </br>
+This is my first time trying out C++ development, so some of the naming conventions might not be a standard approach.  </br>
-I am fortunate to get industary level experiance in python develpment and also did a couple of college and school projects using C/C++, however I am really thrilled to start gain experiacne in C++ development process, infact one of my todo this year :)
+I am fortunate to get industry level experience in python development and also did a couple of college and school projects using C/C++.
+However, I am really thrilled to start my C++ development journey.
+Hopefully, by this year, I would be well acquainted with the C++ development process, in fact, one of my todos this year :)